marcoceppi/docs-tng/docs/getting-started/index.md

 steps above don't apply to your environment, you can still install a current release of Python manually.
 [This guide](https://realpython.com/installing-python/) may be a useful reference.

+!!! note

-NOTE: Some Enterprise/Long Term Support Linux distributions may support Python longer than the upstream support period.
+    Some Enterprise/Long Term Support Linux distributions may support Python longer than the upstream support period.
 If you are in this situation it might be prudent to contact your vendor to see if there are other supported ways to use a more recent version.
 In some cases using the Docker container might be an appropriate solution.

-NOTE: Ensure you install the correct follow-on package depending on the cloud you are deploying to, otherwise you won't have the right modules for that specific cloud.

 === "Linux and OSX"